peterhinch/micropython-micropower/README.md

 readily be used with other devices.
 Some calculations are presented suggesting limits to the runtimes that might be achieved from various types of batteries.

+The power overheads of the Pyboard are discussed and measurements presented.
+These overheads comprise the consumption of the voltage regulator and the charge required to recover from standby and to load and compile typical application code.

 Finally a suggestion is offered for an enhancement to a future Pyboard version.

 ## Use cases